Muriel Garofalo Wolfe Tribute

 Beginning in 1980 Muriel welcomed her four grandchildren, Eli, Ben, Nathanial and Erin who she loved so very much.
 She was a huge fan, attending birthday parties, graduations and weddings as the years went by.
 Then in the 2000s she was graced with three great grandchildren, Milan, Archie and Dorothy who were the apples of her eye.
 In her last days seeing a photo of one of her darlings would still bring a big smile!

 In her later years Muriel continued to travel, taking her son, daughter and son-in-law on several cruises in Europe.
 Muriel and her daughter, Denise, also traveled together extensively, visiting Great Britain, France, Canada, and numerous locations in the US.
 She and Denise also enjoyed a tradition of celebrating their May birthdays in Carmel CA every year.

 Muriel was an avid reader until the end, particularly enjoying murder mysteries.
 She was especially interested in poetry, taking classes and writing her own poems.
 She also loved to play Words with Friends with her sonin-law Milan.
 She was an excellent seamstress, needlework fan and knitter. creating many beautiful items.
 Her sons and grandsons loved the knit caps she gave them.
 Muriel loved dogs and always had a special (and spoiled) pet in the house.
 She was active in her community, volunteering as a docent at the Walnut Creek Art Museum where she led tours of the museum with elementary age kids.
 Muriel was also very active with Planned Parenthood and Grandmothers for Peace.

 Muriel was a very special lady whose grace and kindness impressed all who met her.
 Muriel was much loved by family and friends and will be sorely missed by all who knew her.

-To plant a tree in memory of Muriel Garofalo Wolfe, please click here.
+To plant a beautiful memorial tree in memory of Muriel Garofalo Wolfe, please visit our Tree Store.